The Church (band): 2008–2011: Shriek, Untitled #23, ARIA Hall of Fame induction, 30th anniversary

-In November and December 2012, The Church played a major series of concerts across Australia and New Zealand, together with Simple Minds, Devo, and Models.
-As part of the tour, they also played several "A Day on the Green" events with Models.
-During this tour, they also played two intimate "Art Rock 'n' Roll" shows, one at the Corner Hotel in Melbourne and the other at the Factory Theatre in Sydney, where each member chose four songs from the band's catalogue, interspersed with a selection of concert staples.
+2012-2019: Royalty dispute, member departures, new releases

-In March 2013, there were the outward signs of internal problems in the band when Steve Kilbey issued a series of statements which indicated that he was considering leaving The Church due to a dispute over royalty payments.
-Then, later in the year, Kilbey announced on the band's Facebook page that Marty Willson-Piper would not be returning and had been replaced by former Powderfinger guitarist Ian Haug.
-Kilbey explained that Willson-Piper was "not available" for the recording of a new album and subsequent touring, and praised Haug as "a brilliant guitarist".
+In March 2013, there were signs of internal problems in the band when Kilbey issued a series of statements that indicated that he was considering leaving the Church due to a dispute over royalty payments.
+Then, later in the year, Kilbey announced on the band's Facebook page that Willson-Piper would not be returning and had been replaced by former Powderfinger guitarist Ian Haug.
+Kilbey explained that Willson-Piper was "not available" for the recording of a new album and subsequent touring, and he praised Haug as "a brilliant guitarist".
 Kilbey also provided a pre-emptive response to disgruntled fans: "... if you can't dig it I'm sorry. this is my fucking band after all and it has existed at times without Peter and in the beginning without Marty."